lenymo/glennmccomb-com/content/articles/useful-sass-scss-media-query-mixins-for-bootstrap.md

 }
 {{< /highlight >}}

-I recommend putting this in a <code>_media-queries.scss</code> partial near the top of your SCSS index file.
+I recommend putting this in a <code>_media-queries.scss</code> partial (or similar) near the top of your SCSS index file.

 ## What next?

 I found these mixins super handy in my day-to-day work but they were still somewhat laborious to write.
-So I recently wrote some custom Sublime Text snippets which autocomplete based on a keyword such as <code>rasm</code> for <code>@include respond-above(sm) {}</code>.
+So I recently wrote some custom Sublime Text snippets which autocomplete based on a keyword such as <code>rasm</code> for <code>@include respond-above(sm) {}</code> when you press tab.

 ### Sublime Text snippets